-Why visit Ayers Rock
+Why Ayers Rock is Magic

 Uhm, I found this a pretty surprising and astonishing fact.
-Not rarely I have heard people saying….”Ayers Rock is just a Rock” At first these words left me almost speechless, I love Ayers Rock.
+Not rarely, I have heard people saying.”Ayers Rock is just a Rock” At first, and these words left me almost speechless.
+I love Ayers Rock.

 Is Ayers Rock just a Rock?

-If you think that Ayers Rock gets 300.000 visitors per year, with a peak season between June-August you can soon figure out how the whole scenery looks like with loaded buses and long queues at the Uluru’s base, masses of people lingering at the viewing platforms and so on.
-And yes, let’s face it, on top of this a Trip to Ayers Rock is somewhat expensive!
+If you think that Ayers Rock gets 300.000 visitors per year, with a peak season between June-August, you can soon figure out how the whole scenery looks like with loaded buses and long queues at the Uluru’s base, masses of people lingering at the viewing platforms and so on.
+And yes, let’s face it, on top of this, a Trip to Ayers Rock is somewhat expensive!

 So why shall you visit Ayers Rock in the first place?

 Where is the Magic of Ayers Rock?

 What makes the Magic Rock brutally turn into a dull place are circumstances, the lack of time, the lack of peace and the lack of silence which are fundamental preconditions to visit and enjoy Ayers Rock.

 How to fully enjoy Ayers Rock

 Time, peace and silence are preconditions for a visit to Ayers Rock.
-Viewing Uluru at sunset and at sunrise is not enough.
-I have seen people getting there, spend 1 night, weak up early to go to the sunrise viewing platform and fly back on the same day.
+Viewing Uluru at sunset and sunrise is not enough.
+I have seen people getting there, spending 1 night, weak up early to go to the sunrise viewing platform, and flying back on the same day.

-We were lucky to have 2hours free guided tour…taking advantage of the low season with few people around.
-These Uluru free Tours are extremely informative and you will learn interesting Ayers Rock Facts that you will not be able to find out otherwise.
+We were lucky to have a 2hours free guided tour taking advantage of the low season with few people around.
+These Uluru free Tours are extremely informative, and you will learn interesting Ayers Rock Facts that you will not be able to find out otherwise.
 Another must-do thing is the Uluru base walk.

 The Uluru Cultural Centre provides you with a list of all walks you can do in the park.
-Visit the Cultural Centre too to learn about the Uluru’s significance to the Aboriginal people.
+Visit the Cultural Centre too to learn about Uluru’s significance to the Aboriginal people.
 You can spend a few hours there.

 What is the most rewarding thing about Ayers Rock?

 Now you will probably think I say the Ayers Rock Sunset and the Ayers Rock Sunrise.
-Standing in front of Ayers Rock and admiring the play of colours at sunset is definitely stunning, absolutely a once-in-a-lifetime-experience.
+Standing in front of Ayers Rock and admiring the play of colours at sunset is definitely stunning, absolutely a once-in-a-lifetime experience.

-Likewise, the sunrise from the viewing platform of the Olgas, a.k.a. as Kata Tjuta is simply magnificent but in my opinion, the most rewarding thing is just being there.
+Likewise, the sunrise from the viewing platform of the Olgas, a.k.a. as Kata Tjuta, is simply magnificent, but in my opinion, the most rewarding thing is just being there.

-Spend at least a couple of nights there and you will notice the energy flowing in your body.
+Spend at least a couple of nights there, and you will notice the energy flowing in your body.
 You might also not notice anything at all: energy is there.
 You may sleep very deeply and peacefully and feel balanced after a couple of days.

-That’s the power of Uluru! 🙂
+That’s the power and magic of Ayers Rock!

 Is a visit to Ayers Rock worth your time and money?

 Yes.
 Absolutely.
 I have been travelling extensively across Australia, after 15 years I can say that I know this country quite well, I have seen many places from South to North from the Western to the Eastern Coast.

 Why is Ayers Rock so expensive?

 Everything is expensive at Ayers Rock.
 Especially transportation and accommodation.
-You will not find any hotel room below 200-250AUD/night and fuel will cost you 30% more than the average price around Australia.
+You will not find any hotel room below 200-250 AUD per night, and fuel will cost you 30% more than the average price around Australia.